damianb/crimson/README.md

 # crimson

-desktop heello client, built using node-webkit, node-heello, and several other libraries.
+desktop social network client, built using node-webkit, twit, and several other libraries.

 targets: